Table of Contents

 - Triggering of an action potential through several large end plate potentials → diffusion to the entire sarcolemma as well as along the tubuli transversales.

 - Activation of tension and dihydropyridine sensitive Ca2+-channel proteins → opening of the ryanodine sensitive, strong Ca2+-channels.

 - Strongly increasing release of Ca2+-ions → suddenly increasing Ca2+-concentration around the myofibrils, from 10-7 to 10-5.

 - Contraction trigger.

 Energy sources in relation to work and effort during skeletal muscle contraction

-Depending on which kind of physical strain (intensity and duration) a body is exposed to it will utilize different sources of energy to cover demand:
+Depending on which kind of physical strain (intensity or duration) a body is exposed to, it will utilize different sources of energy to cover demand:

 - Short, intensive effort (e.g., sprinting): ATP synthesis from existing creatine phosphate and anaerobic glycolysis of glucose from muscle glycogen with lactate release → pH level falls for a short time from 7.4 to 7.2.

 - Somewhat longer lasting effort (minutes): Glucose breakdown from muscle glycogen through aerobic glycolysis and ATP recovery through oxidative phosphorylation.